<img src="https://www.webtraxs.com/webtraxs.php?id=wt-9b5e3dd9-d78d-4031-bff5-3538f10a8d85&amp;st=img" alt="">

 Choosing the right impeller for the job ensures that you will will achieve the highest efficiency during your mix.
 The fluid foil impeller has been used by many processes because of its incredibly high thrust to power ratio.
 This ratio ensures the maximum flow efficiency of the side entry mixer.
 The fluid foil impeller can also be easily used in parallel to supply the needed flow to larger tanks.

 However, you may need to choose an impeller based on an imbalance of characteristics depending on the job that is to be completed.
-When this is the case, here are the most important aspects of an impeller that you should consider before committing your project..
+When this is the case, here are the most important aspects of an impeller that you should consider before committing your project.

-• Viscosity – This is always the primary factor that you must consider when you are choosing your impeller, because viscosity is the factor that affects many other aspects of the impeller design.
+This is always the primary factor that you must consider when you are choosing your impeller, because viscosity is the factor that affects many other aspects of the impeller design.
 For instance, a hydrofoil impeller is usually best for jobs with lower viscosities.
 Substances that are more highly viscous may actually benefit from a turbine or axial flow blade.
 Viscosity also tends to affect the density of substances that are being mixed, which creates further considerations for a job.

-• Tank placement and design - The scale of your mixing tank is an incredibly important consideration when choosing your impeller.
-First, consider the aspect ratio of the tank.
-The most efficient mixing usually occurs when this ratio is at unity, or as close as possible to unity.
-You must also consider where in the design the impeller may be placed.
 If the impeller is placed improperly, you are sure to get a nonuniform result along with staged flow patterns.
 Do not mistake the phenomenon of "vortexing" with creating homogeneity in a mix - the wrong impeller will only rotate the substances in your tank rather than really mixing them.
 The size of your tank should also determine the number of impellers that you use.
 Lastly, the size of each individual impeller should be considered based upon the intensity that you want to apply to your mix.

-• Impeller construction - Stainless steel is perhaps the most common and popular material used to construct impellers today.
+Stainless steel is perhaps the most common and popular material used to construct impellers today.
 Stainless steel resists corrosion, which will naturally decrease the depreciation of your impellers.
 It is also relatively simple to clean.
 However, depending on the needs of the job, you may also want to look at titanium, nickel alloys and carbon steel.
 These metals have properties that are more suited to mixes with certain characteristics, and they may also be coated with different finishes depending on their application.

 Bottom Sedimentation and Sludge Control